What does the FML in FML Adventures stand for?

 All Accommodation: A combination of front country camping, hostels and cabins

-Transportation Costs: Includes transportation in a spacious 17-seater bus, covers all gas expenses and any required ferry crossings
+Transportation Costs: Includes transportation in a spacious 12-seater bus, covers all gas expenses and any required ferry crossings

 Most Activities: The majority of activities are included in the overall price, however certain excursions are offered as additional add-ons, such as white-water rafting, bungee jumping, etc. Optional activities can be found in the itinerary breakdown!

-2 Legend Tour Guides: Lisa and Sam are here to make YOUR Canadian adventure truly unforgettable
+2 Legend Tour Guides: Lisa and Connor/Mitch (depending on the tour) are here to make YOUR Canadian adventure truly unforgettable

 We also are happy to provide camping equipment rentals for all of our travellers.
 We have tents, mattress pads and sleeping bags available that you can rent for the duration of your trip.
 These rentals are $10 per item and go towards any necessary cleaning or replacement fees.